-Since an iron is typically used to kill fabric, you might ask – can I use an iron on this board?
+Since an iron is typically used to kill fabric, you might ask if can I use the iron for perler beads on this board?
 Yes, you absolutely can.
 That is because the material is sturdy and heat-resistant.
 There is no worry of burning it melting its colors.

 When looking for a board, the thickness is one factor you shouldn’t miss to consider.
 Unless you are working with large pieces of art, there is no need to get an overly thick board.
 Besides, the bigger the thickness, the more the weight.

 This particular boards have a 3/8-inch thickness, which is perfect for small pieces of fabrics like crochets for dinner tables.

 For someone on a budget, the Knit Picks Blocking Mats are a perfect pick.
 Though they don’t have a grid and they don’t come with a free bag, they are quite cheap.

 - Textured to hold fabric securely and prevent skidding